- North Allegheny School District

 Grades 11, 12

-Criteria for Selection - ‘C' or better in Principles of Accounting 2 (7605).Honors Advanced Accounting 1 is the first half of the second full year in accounting principles.
-It is designed to acquaint students with accounting concepts and principles and their underlying theories.
-The course begins with a quick review of the Accounting Cycle and the financial statements for a Sole Proprietorship.
-More emphasis is placed on analysis of the data to use in decision-making.
-An in-depth coverage of the following topics completes the course: Merchandising Operations, the accounting for inventory, and accounting for Plant Assets.
+Criteria for Selection - ‘C' or better in Principles of Accounting 2 (0212).Honors Advanced Accounting 1 is course 1 of 2 in accounting principles.
+It teaches students accounting concepts and principles and their underlying theories.
+This course begins with a review of the Accounting Cycle and the financial statements for a Sole Proprietorship.
+Greater emphasis is placed on analysis of data used in decision-making.
+In-depth coverage of course topics include merchandising operations and the accounting for inventory and plant assets.

 -